shn999/gdrivemirror-workflow/README.md

 # gdrivemirror-workflow

-You can use [This REPO](https://github.com/lzzy12/python-aria-mirror-bot) as a template.
+To build your own GDrive Mirror Bot you can use [This REPO](https://github.com/lzzy12/python-aria-mirror-bot) as a template.

-## How To Use ???
+## How To Use WorkFlow ???

 - First setup everything for your Mirror Bot then push to your private git repository.
 - Next, fork [this workflow repo](https://github.com/shn999/gdrivemirror-workflow) to RUN your Mirror Bot.